The Human Truth Foundation

 16These six things doth the LORD hate: yea, seven are an abomination unto him:These six hath Jehovah hated, Yea, seven `are' abominations to His soul.

-Proverbs 6:16-19 is mentioned on Christian Moral Theory and Morality in Action: Biblical Morals and Social Disaster: 4.4.
+Proverbs 6:16-19 is referenced on Christian Moral Theory and Morality in Action: Biblical Morals and Social Disaster: 4.4.
 The Good

 17A proud look, a lying tongue, and hands that shed innocent blood,Eyes high -- tongues false -- And hands shedding innocent blood --